daniel-sarran/tacos2fitness-cs361/README.md

-# tacos2fitness
+# tacos2fitness microservice

-## How to request data from the tacos2fitness microservice: a guide
+## How to request data from the tacos2fitness
 The *tacos2fitness* microservice transfers data via ZeroMQ ([docs](https://zeromq.org/) can be found here).

 A sample client (`test_tacos2fitness_client.py`) is included in the repo for quick setup and viewing.